ANALYSIS-Chinese developers' offshore creditors eye bargains; cautious on demand

 China property shares and bondshttps://tmsnrt.rs/3H0lrgo

-(Reporting by Davide Barbuscia in New York, Samuel Shen in Shanghai, Xie Yu in Hong Kong; Additional reporting by Gaurav Dogra in Bengaluru; Writing by Sumeet Chatterjee; Editing by Clarence Fernandez)
+(Reporting by Davide Barbuscia in New York, Samuel Shen in Shanghai, Xie Yu in Hong Kong; Additional reporting by Gaurav Dogra and Vineet Sachdev in Bengaluru; Writing by Sumeet Chatterjee; Editing by Clarence Fernandez)

 ((sumeet.chatterjee@thomsonreuters.com; +852 3462 7757;))